Updated: Oct 6

 We’ve been hearing this a lot lately from clients now that COVID is (mostly) in the rear-view mirror.

 Before you make any rash moves, take time to think it through.
-This blog post suggests ways to do that.
 Those issues, however, may pale in comparison to the most important question of all: Why are you considering this?

 As an elder care coordinator (and in my experience as a caregiver to my own elderly parents), I see a variety of “whys.”
 Here are a few of the most common.